GabrielMassana/GM_FSHighlightAnimationAdditions/README.md

 ================================

 iPhone “slide to unlock” animation
-The project have LTR and RTL animations
+The project have LTR, RTL, Up to Down and Down to Up animations

 //